pachyderm/aml/README.md

 export TF_VAR_location="East US"
 ```

+If you're deploying with an existing AzureML workspace, the location above must match.

 Now we'll deploy the syncer VM and the AKS cluster and start Pachyderm on it.

 ### Option 1: Automatically create a new AzureML workspace and resource group: